Sheila Atim: Theatre

 Atim graduated with a degree in biomedical science from King's College London and trained as an actor at the Weekend Arts Centre in Belsize Park, London.
 She became involved in a workshop for a new play, The Lightning Child, which led to her being cast by her acting teacher Ché Walker for her professional acting debut at Shakespeare's Globe in 2013.
 In 2020, she told the King's College alumni magazine that "I look back and feel a strong connection between my scientific and artistic sides.
 Science often comes up in my work – even the way I approach things in the rehearsal room is affected by having taken BioMed.
 Sometimes it’s little private parallels and analogies I make for myself."

 The Lightning Child, written by Walker and Arthur Darvill, ran for several weeks from mid-September 2013 and was the first musical staged at Shakespeare's Globe.
 It received mixed reviews, with the Financial Times describing it as "a bold experiment, but sadly not a successful one" and The Guardian review calling it "oddly conventional and pointlessly excessive".
 The Independent said that despite the production being overlong and having problems with the structure, it was "hard not to like" the show.

 Atim played Keira, the physical embodiment of obsessive–compulsive disorder, in Ghost Town at the York Theatre Royal in early 2014.
 What's On Stage praised her "mesmeric physical presence" and The Yorkshire Times review said that Atim "dominated the stage".
 Following this, Atim appeared with Ako Mitchell in Walker's two-hander Klook's Last Stand, being praised by The Guardian for an energetic performance and "tremendous stage presence" by The Daily Telegraph.
-In the autumn of 2014 she appeared in Rachel at the Finborough Theatre and followed this by joining the touring production of Kae Tempest's Hopelessly Devoted.
+In the autumn of 2014 she appeared alongside Adelayo Adedayo and Nakay Kpaka in Rachel at the Finborough Theatre and followed this by joining the touring production of Kae Tempest's Hopelessly Devoted.
 In addition to this, Atim played three roles in Royal Shakespeare Company (RSC) productions: the Attendant in The Jew of Malta, Julia in Love's Sacrifice, and Assistant to Lady Politic Would-Be in Volpone.
 Walker's The Etienne Sisters, which included songs composed by Atim, opened two days before the end of her run in Volpone.